assignments-codex/level-1-assignments/week-7/day-2-breakout-task.md

 #### Goal

-UI/UX improvements and persistence.
+Polish Color Sleuth user experience.

 #### Steps

-1. Add a start screen with brief instructions.
+1. Add a start screen with short instructions.
-2. Track best score and update when a new high score is reached.
+2. Track a best score and show it when improved.
-3. Adjust spacing, colors, or text for clarity.
+3. If you finish early, invite a peer to test one round and note one change to apply.